 Now you can talk to leadership changes, product launches, growth of the business in a new sector, or even the charitable events they participate in.
 Research is King.

-4. Talk about a work conflict/difficult work situation and how you solved it?
+4. Tell me about a work conflict/difficult work situation and how you solved it?

-This is always a dreaded question and is challenging for 2 reasons.
-It can expose a potential weakness you would rather not reveal, and it requires you to tell a situational story that people can understand.
+This is always a dreaded question and is challenging for two reasons.
+It can expose a potential weakness you would rather not reveal and requires you to tell a situational story that people can understand.

 5. What are your biggest strengths?